Plant Type

 The proposed plant is expected to make use of the geothermal power generated by the naturally occurring heat within the earth to produce steam to rotate the open cycle steam turbines and generate electricity.

-The renewable energy project will not only provide sustainable long-term electricity to the Sumatra grid, but will also avoid significant quantities of greenhouse emissions caused by fossil fuels to generate the same amount of electricity.
+The renewable energy project will not only provide sustainable long-term electricity to the Sumatra grid but will also avoid significant quantities of greenhouse emissions produced when fossil fuels are used to generate the same amount of electricity.

 The geothermal project is a part of the second fast-track programme launched by the Government of Indonesia in 2010 to develop 10,000MW of new generating capacity.
 Under this programme, approximately 4,500MW of energy is proposed to be generated from geothermal resources.